-Receive DSO Permission in Writing before You Become Part-Time
+Receive DSO Permission in Writing before Becoming Part-Time or Withdrawing Completely

-There are some exceptions to the usual full-time enrollment requirment all of which require approval in advance from an MU DSO in your SEVIS record before you become part-time.
-To determine if any of the exceptons apply to you, be sure to contact a DSO at OIE well before the start of the semeter in which you hope to enroll less than full-time to learn whether an exception is legally possible in your situation.
+Listed below are possible reasons for having the usual full-time enrollment requirement waived.
+All of these reasons require approval in advance from an MU DSO in your SEVIS record before you become part-time.
+To determine if any of the part-time exceptons apply to you, be sure to contact a DSO at OIE well before the start of the semester in which you hope to enroll less than full-time to learn whether an exception is legally possible in your situation.
 If you become part-time without legal authorization in advance, you will lose your F-1 status even if your reason for becoming part-time is legally acceptable.

 To Transfer to Marquette from another U.S. School - Complete the SEVIS Transfer Procedure

 If you are a new Marquette F-1 student and transferring directly from another United States school to Marquette, your F-1 visa status can be electronically transferred from your old school to Marquette.
 In this case, you will maintain a continuous SEVIS record and you must register for classes and visit a DSO within 15 days after the reporting date indicated on your Marquette Form I-20.

 Complete Your Authorized Program of Studies before Your D/S Date